stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

   The result was wearily anticlimactic.
 Ghastly as our prize appeared, it was wholly unresponsive to every solution we injected in its black arm; solutions prepared from experience with white specimens only.
-So as the hour grew dangerously near to dawn, we did as we had done with the others&mdash;dragged the thing across the meadows to the neck of the woods near the potter&rsquo;s field, and buried it there in the best sort of grave the frozen ground would furnish.
-The grave was not very deep, but fully as good as that of the previous specimen&mdash;the thing which had risen of itself and uttered a sound.
+So as the hour grew dangerously near to dawn, we did as we had done with the others--dragged the thing across the meadows to the neck of the woods near the potter's field, and buried it there in the best sort of grave the frozen ground would furnish.
+The grave was not very deep, but fully as good as that of the previous specimen--the thing which had risen of itself and uttered a sound.
 In the light of our dark lanterns we carefully covered it with leaves and dead vines, fairly certain that the police would never find it in a forest so dim and dense.